nawing/AYA-Pay-Merchant-Api/README.md

-# 📘 AYA Pay Merchant API Integration Documentation
+# 📘 AYA Pay Merchant API Integration Documentation (APIM)

 This document provides a professional reference for integrating the **AYAPayMerchant** Node.js/TypeScript package into your application for handling payment and authentication flows.